TTR Process: Introduction

-A preliminary timetable in which blocks of capacity are assigned according to the identified market needs.
+A long-term capacity planning tool in which capacity volumes are assigned according to the identified market needs.

 - Temporary Capacity Restrictions (TCRs)

 Better coordination of planned temporary capacity restrictions so that traffic flows despite necessary track works.

 As regards path requests and the allocation of infrastructure capacity, three distinct request methods will ensure that all market needs are covered: